pettenuzzofabio/image-augmentation/README.md

 - scipy
 - scikit-image

 OpenCV has to be manually installed.
-The other package can be installed  with `pip install [package_name]`\
+The other packages can be installed  with `pip install [package_name]`\
 Please let me know if you find missing dependencies.

 ### Command line